Rudiana83/Moduit-Interview-Backend-Result/README.md

 **Directory**:
 1. Moduit.Interview

-   Contain visual studio project solution of the tests result
+  Containing visual studio project solution of the result of the tests

-   I'm create four controllers, three controllers according to the question (one controller one method) and one controller (include three method)
+  I already created four controllers, three controllers following instructions from the question (one controller one method), and an optional solution using one controller     (including three methods)

 2. Postman Collection

-   Contain postman collection for testing the Web API
+   Containing postman collection for testing the Web API